niuiic/format.nvim/README.md

 Call `require("format").format()`.

-The plugin applies changes with lsp api, thus the buffer's folding, highlighting, etc, will not be affected.
-(Same effect as `null-ls.nvim`).
+The plugin only modifies changed parts, thus the buffer's folding, highlighting, etc, will not be affected.

 ### Format range